dokoliday/kowffice/README.md

 KOWFFICE test technique APP

-a little app to make th ofice inventory and a shop part
+a little app to make the office inventory and a shop part

 future features to implement:

-- database base with sedding all Inventory Items and Shop items
+- database base seedding all Inventory Items and Shop items
-- Docker environement
+- Docker environnement
-- graphQlinterface
+- graphQl interface
 - useReducer with context to give a global state for a specifique User inventory
 - integration test